Njokinjoroge/project-001/README.md

 new folder named "MorganHelicopters" (you can use any name ) Inside this new folder, right click and select 'Open Command Window Here' from the context menu (this will open a command prompt window with the path as the location of your new folder).
+Now clone the repository by running the following command:'git clone 'path to the created repository' Make sure to replace `'path to the created repository'` with the actual URL of the git repository.